 The Compensation Committee has reviewed and discussed the Compensation Discussion and Analysis required by Item 402(b) of Regulation S-K with management.
-Based on the review and discussion, the Compensation Committee recommended to the Board of Directors that the Compensation Discussion and Analysis be included in Cintas' Proxy Statement.
+Based on the review and discussion, the Compensation Committee recommended to the Board of Directors that the Compensation Discussion and Analysis be included in Cintas' Proxy Statement and Annual Report on Form 10-K for the fiscal year ended May 31, 2011.

-Committee Members: Gerald V. Dirvin (Chairman), Gerald S. Adolph, Joyce Hergenhan and Joseph Scaminace.
+Committee Members: Gerald S. Adolph (Chairman), James J. Johnson and Joseph Scaminace.